konvajs/site/source/docs/drag_and_drop/Complex_Drag_and_Drop.md

-title: Complex Drag and Drop Bounds
+title: HTML5 Canvas Complex Drag and Drop Bounds
 ---

 To bound the movement of nodes being dragged and dropped inside regions with